Reading:

 Dynamic Pricing Module and Cost-based Pricing Rules

-With this module, you’re also able to add your product costs to your products that you track in your Prisync account.
+With this module, you’re able to add your product costs to your products that you track in your Prisync account.
 See it how a product cost looks like in your dashboard.

 Prisync Dashboard